-I’m doing research for a new project, and one of the characters is an evolutionary microbiologist (because why not, right?).
+One of the characters in my book Genesis Plague is an evolutionary microbiologist.
 It’s my job as a writer to create a passable facsimile of a person in said profession, or at least one that doesn’t ring abnormally false, even after a bit of scrutiny.

 Well, no longer.
-Now I can wear pajamas and read all about extremophiles like the uber-resilient tardigrade without suffering the disapproving looks of a librarian.
+Now I can wear pajamas and read about extremophiles like the uber-resilient tardigrade with peanut butter smeared on my face without suffering the disapproving looks of a librarian.

-I also think the writing process is made more enjoyable when it’s a process of discovery, because a lot of that will transfer over to the reading process.
-I figure if I’m excited about the content, then readers will be as well.
+I also think writing is more enjoyable when it’s a process of discovery, because a lot of that enjoyment will (should) transfer to the reader.